-The History Of Norway During The Viking Age
+The History Of Norway Throughout The Viking Age

 Being successful during their first incursion in England and looting everything valuable from the abbey of Lindisfarne in the process, the Norwegian Vikings would continue to raid the coastlines of Britain more often during the following decades.
 Prior to their landing at Lindisfarne, the Norse used to raid the Baltic coastlines more often, given the geographic proximity.

 In addition to the loot they might have presumably gathered from these raids, the Norse also enslaved some of their prisoners and used them as farmers when they returned to Scandinavia.
 However, because of the lack of farming space on the western coast of Norway, they were obliged to set sail for new lands which could give them the opportunity to adequately cultivate crops of vegetables, cereals, or fruits.

 Thus, starting in the 8th century, the Norwegian Vikings gradually traveled to the Shetlands, the Orkneys, the Faroe Islands, and the Hebrides, places where they had made various settlements.
 Prior to their arrival on these islands, several Pictish and Celtic-speaking populations sparsely inhabited them, only to be eventually assimilated several centuries later by the newly arrived Norse colonists (although certain episodes of skirmishes between the allied Gaelic kings against the Scandinavian invaders made possible the expulsion of the Norse for a brief period of time).

 These islands were known in the Old Norse language as ‘Suðreyjar’, as opposed to ‘Norðreyjar’ (i.e. Old Norse denominations for the Orkneys and the Shetlands).